FeaturedParks

 Falcons Flight

-Backed by these stats, it’s ready to take home the title of the world’s tallest, fastest, and longest steel coasters – complete with the longest drop – toppling the likes of Formula Rossa at Ferrari World Abu Dhabi, Superman: Escape from Krypton at Six Flags Magic Mountain, and Steel Dragon 2000 at Nagashima Spa Land.
+Backed by these stats, it’s ready to take home the title of the world’s tallest, fastest, and longest steel coaster – complete with the longest drop – toppling the likes of Top Thrill 2 at Cedar Point, Formula Rossa at Ferrari World Abu Dhabi, and Steel Dragon 2000 at Nagashima Spa Land in Japan.

 It’s hard to visualize just how extreme this coaster will be by numbers alone.
-Putting it into context is the fact that the current longest roller coaster (Steel Dragon 2000) is just 8,133 ft long, while Falcons Flight will be nearly 200 ft taller than today’s record-holder.
+Putting it into context is the fact that the current longest roller coaster (Steel Dragon 2000) is just 8,133 ft long – over 5,000 ft shorter than Falcons Flight.

 The ride’s intensity is heightened by the fact that it sends riders plunging over the edge of a cliff, incorporating the area’s natural rock formations to boost the thrill factor.